xrazis/haris.razis.com/content/posts/liferay-widgets-react.md

 ---
-title: "Liferay widgets and React"
-summary: How to build a React Portlet on Liferay 7.2 with widgets
+title: How to build a React Portlet on Liferay 7.2 with widgets
 date: 2023-09-25
-tags: [ "Web", "Liferay", "Frontend" ]
+tags: [ Web, Liferay, Frontend ]
 draft: false
 ---